High Ticket Google Ads Strategy

 Qualification through ad copy and landing page design

-High ticket campaigns can pre-qualify buyers before they ever click by including pricing signals, minimum project sizes, or specific outcome language in the ad itself.
+A high ticket Google Ads strategy can pre-qualify buyers before they ever click by including pricing signals, minimum project sizes, or specific outcome language in the ad itself.
 An ad that says 'Starting from $5,000' will receive fewer clicks β but a much higher proportion of those clicks will be from genuinely qualified prospects.

-This approach intentionally reduces CTR and increases CPC on a per-click basis, but dramatically improves the quality of enquiries and the conversion rate of leads to paying clients.
+This approach intentionally reduces CTR and increases CPC on a per-click basis, but it dramatically improves enquiry quality and the conversion rate from leads to paying clients.
 For high ticket offers, the cost-per-qualified-lead is the right optimisation metric β not cost-per-click or cost-per-raw-lead.

 Building a high ticket paid ads campaign that attracts serious buyers

-This framework is designed for any high-consideration offer where buyer quality matters more than buyer quantity.
+This high ticket Google Ads strategy framework is designed for high-consideration offers where buyer quality matters far more than buyer quantity.

 Include pricing signals in ad copy